itssahu/Remote-Kinetic-Energy-Advection-as-a-Predictor-of-Wind-Power-Extremes-over-India/README.md

 top contributing modes, showing dominant intraseasonal structures of KE advection and generation linked to intraseasonal variations.

+### Summary

+This anlysis illustrates the model performance for the drought year 2017.
+The ridge-regression model is trained on the top ten lag-adjusted principal components (PCs), as measured by variance explained, from KE advection and generation.
+The model captures the observed intraseasonal variability with strong agreement between observed and modeled power generation(R² = 0.9, MSE = 0.01).
+The right-hand panel ranks the contributions of each predictor (PC1–PC10 from KEadv; PC11–PC20 from KEgen), highlighting that KEadv PC1 and PC7 dominate predictability.

 ### Interannual TWh modeling

 <img width="629" height="389" alt="image" src="https://github.com/user-attachments/assets/d9aff4c5-4299-4db7-8b63-f2bdb4c66130" />